myob-oss/node-config/README.md

 ## Linting

-To run the linting checking run the following command.
+To run the linting check run the following command.

 ```bash
 npm run lint